 I am sure you might have heard the term bootstrapping already.
 The first time I heard it, I felt it like jargon.
 Later I came to know that there are four different scenarios the term comes in.
 All of them have some basic roots but are in different subject domains.
+The term “bootstrap” has different meanings depending on the context in which it is used.
+In general, however, bootstrap refers to a process of self-starting or self-generation.

 We all know this.
 This is the obvious interpretation of the term bootstrapping.
 We might have struggled in our childhood days to do this when the shoelace gets untie frequently.
 Some shoelace tieing methods keep the tie intact as long as we want.
 Among the many different tieing methods, I found this method quick & easy and it just works fine all the time.